chrimp/Simple-SIMD-Header/README.md

 ## Use cases
 Generally you don't need these, compilers with optimization enabled will automatically vectorize/unroll loops for you.
-However in some cases compiler misses possible vectorization points:
+However in some cases compiler misses possible vectorization points due to runtime-determined variables:
 ```C++
 (Original Code)
 void SecondOrderIIRFilter::ProcessBuffer(vector<vector<float>>& buffer) {